majdalkilany/data-structures-and-algorithms-python/data-structures-and-algorithms-python/data_structures_and_algorithms/data_structures/linked_list/readme.md

 ## api
-insert : adds an element to the list includes : checks if an element exists in the list and returns a boolean (True/Flase)
+insert : adds an element to the list includes : checks if an element exists in the list and returns a boolean (True/Flase) insert_befor  : adds an element to the list befor element insert_befor  : adds an element to the list after element append  : adds an element to the list in the last node